operator-playground-io/Kafka-chart-tile/tutorials/verify-kafka-chart-installation.md

 Execute below command to check status of pods and services:

-### Check the pod status
+### Check the pods status

-Execute the below command to know status of podss inside the namespace `kafka`:
+Execute the below command to know status of pods inside the namespace `kafka`:

 ```execute
 kubectl get pods --namespace kafka